Back to all guides

 Use a vellum note beneath sheer fabric for a double-soft hidden layer.

 Adhesive stiffens the fabric Use less adhesive, switch to a paper hinge, or attach only the hinge strip.
+A stiffened fabric face will never lift like cloth again.

 Fabric frays too much Trim loose threads, fold only the hinge edge under, or use a more stable fabric for the first version.
+Do not seal every edge with thick glue.

 Flip keeps popping open Remove one fabric layer, crease the hinge gently, or add a tiny removable tuck tab instead of more adhesive.